 Noise standards applicable to the Facility Site are described below and in Table 7-1.
 More information on these standards is included in Section 2 of the PNIA.
 Compliance with these standards is discussed below and in Table 7-2.
 The Facility has been designed to comply with all relevant design goals outlined in Table 7-1.
-There are no quantifiable local noise limits in the existing zoning law for the Town of Ripley.
-Although the Town of Ripley has proposed a potential amendment to the zoning law with a provision updating the noise requirements for solar facilities, as follows, the proposed amendment does not provide ascertainable noise limits:
+There were no quantifiable local noise limits in the existing zoning law for the Town of Ripley at the time of the Application.
+The Town of Ripley has subsequently adopted an amendment to the zoning law with a provision updating the noise requirements for solar facilities, as follows:

-"J. Noise: Once in operation, sound pressure level at the exterior of any residence or nonparticipating property line, expressed in terms of dBA Leq-8hr, shall not exceed existing background ambient noise, expressed in dBA Leq-8hr as measured by a qualified acoustician, by more than 6dB "(Town of Ripley Planning Board, May 2021).
+"J. Noise: Once in operation, sound pressure level at the exterior of any residence or nonparticipating property line, expressed in terms of dBA Leq-8hr, shall not exceed existing background ambient noise, expressed in dBA Leq-8hr as measured by a qualified acoustician, by more than 6 dB "(Town of Ripley Planning Board, May 2021).